bgkendall/keyboard_mcu_list/README.md

  1. Blok has [GPIO 16 and 17](https://peg.software/docs/blok) instead of 2 and 3 respectively.
  2. KB2040 has [GPIO 10, 18 and 19](https://learn.adafruit.com/adafruit-kb2040/pinouts) instead of
     21, 22 and 23 respectively.
+ 3. Liatris has some advanced electrical features:
- 3. Liatris runs at 3.6V for better 5V signal compatibility.
+    * runs at 3.6V for better 5V signal compatibility,
+    * has a jumper to select the VCC pin voltage (5V by default), and
+    * has a jumper to enable or disable the RAW pin (disabled by default).
  4. The unbranded “RP2040 Pro Micro” is available at [various AliExpress stores](https://www.aliexpress.com/w/wholesale-RP2040-Pro-Micro.html).
 However, see the following note…